Dad and daughter sit together at a desk.

 Did you know?

 Keep in mind that the consolidation offered by debt relief companies is different from consolidating your debt through a financial product such as a personal loan, credit card balance transfer, or home equity loan from your bank or credit union.
-These forms of debt consolidation leave you solely in charge of managing your debt, and you may need a good credit score to qualify.
-By signing an agreement with a debt relief company, you usually transfer power of attorney to the company, allowing them to make decisions about your accounts going forward.
+These forms of debt consolidation loan leave you solely in charge of managing your debt, and you may need a good credit score to qualify.

 Weighing your debt settlement options

 Still not sure where to turn?
 Perhaps an example will be helpful: Say Sally Smith owes $10,000 across five credit cards.
 She goes to a debt relief company that charges a fee of 25% of the total amount of debt settled.
-If the debt relief company can get her creditors to settle for 50% of what Sally owes, she may have to come up with $5,000 quickly to pay her creditors, on top of paying a $1,250 fee to the debt relief company.
+If the debt relief company can get every creditor to settle for 50% of what Sally owes, she may have to come up with $5,000 quickly to pay her creditors, on top of paying a $1,250 fee to the debt relief company.

 Was this article helpful?

-Thank you for your feedback!
+Thank you for your feedback